Home health CPT codes for PTs

 One aspect of documentation unique to home health is the OASIS.
 OASIS stands for Outcome & Assessment Information Set and is required as part of the evaluation for all Medicare and Medicaid patients 18 years and older and some private insurance companies.

 It contains information regarding the patient such as the clinical condition, comorbidities, physical and mental state, functional status, living situation and health care needs and is used to help improve patient care and to determine payment.
-OASIS is an important aspect of PDGM.
+Oasis is an important aspect of PDGM.

 In addition to OASIS, evaluation and re-evaluation notes must list the prior level of function, exam findings, objective outcome measures as well as a plan of care.